Treating generalised anxiety disorder

 The main medications you may be offered to treat GAD are described below.

 Selective serotonin reuptake inhibitors (SSRIs)

-As with all antidepressants, SSRIs can take several weeks to start working.
-You will usually be started on a low dose which will gradually be increased as your body adjusts to the medicine.
+SSRIs can be taken on a long-term basis but, as with all antidepressants, they can take several weeks to start working.
+You will usually be started on a low dose, which will gradually be increased as your body adjusts to the medicine.

 Common side effects of SSRIs include:

 Some of the side effects – such as feeling sick, an upset stomach, problems sleeping and feeling agitated or more anxious – are more common in the first one or two weeks of treatment, but these will usually settle as your body adjusts to the medication.

 If you or your GP feels that your medication is not helping after about two months of treatment, or if it is causing unpleasant side effects, your GP may prescribe an alternative SSRI to see if that has any effect.